 The numerous gigs and festivals I was due to play this summer cancelled and postponed due to the Covid 19 Lockdown was shocking and most disappointing.
 Instead of crushing me and plunging me into despair I felt quite relieved that finally I was taking a year out something I never got the opportunity to do between school and university.
 Yes I have spent years on benefit but there was no real pleasure in not having work, money or means to generate any.

-The situation I found myself in was that the money I was loosing from live performances was gaining from the time I had to doing creative stuff and selling it on eBay.
-The time not rehearsing, travelling socialising and networking was quite a revelation.
-I’ve always suffered dreadfully from FOMO (fear of missing out) but hear I was for the first time with an almost trance like state without distraction.
+The situation I found myself in was that the money I was loosing from live performances I was being compensatied by the time I had to do other creative stuff and saving made from petrol costs.
+The time not rehearsing, travelling, socialising and networking was quite a revelation.
+I’ve always suffered dreadfully from FOMO (fear of missing out) but here I was for the first time with an almost trance like state without distraction.
 In fact it’s only now that my mania is kicking in slightly as thing slowly return to normal slightly because I still haven’t managed to get as organised as I’d like to be and I know it’s not going to be long before I’m preparing for next years festivals and rehearsing.